|

 We

-of the Wabash was actually controlled by CTC during the era modeled.
-However,
+portion of the Wabash was actually controlled by Centralized Traffic

 There were three major factors that contributed to our choice of the